IPPNWC Internship Program.

 As an intern, you will gain over 20 hours of educational training on disarmament, nuclear issues, health, and sustainability, work experience with a Nobel Peace Prize affiliate and an internationally recognized organization, the ability to contribute new project ideas and initiatives, long-term mentorship, the potential for publication in IPPNWC's The Turning Tide, a recommendation letter, and certificates of completion of IPPNWC youth leader training.

-Applications will be assessed on a rolling basis, with the deadline to apply to the IPPNWC 2024 internship program being July 15th, 2024 @11:59PM EST.
+Applications will be assessed on a rolling basis, with the deadline to apply to the IPPNWC 2024 internship program: July 15th @11:59PM EST.

 Esme Mulloy